CodeFrens/Handwritten-Captcha-Recognizer/README.md

 # Handwritten-Captcha-Recognizer
-In this project i have created two notebook
+In this project two notebooks have been created
 1) Emoji Model_training :- In this I have read all the emoji data, performed augmentation on them and saved them in a CSV file.
 Created a emoji prediction model and saved that named as "emoji_model.h5" .